otto-de/jlineup-action/README.md

 # JLineup GitHub Action

 This actions runs JLineup.
-It supports Firefox_Headless, Chrome_Headless and PhantomJS as browser engine.
+It supports Firefox_Headless and Chrome_Headless as browser engine.

 See https://github.com/otto-de/jlineup for more information about JLineup.